57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

 ## Overview

 As the Solana ecosystem matures, more and more product owners are considering migrating their Ethereum (EVM) projects to Solana to gain higher performance, lower transaction costs, and a better user experience.
-Our company has extensive hands-on experience in this area, having led the migration and refactoring of multiple Ethereum protocols across various categories.
-We understand the complexity of migration across contract architecture, data models, transaction logic, and front-backend coordination, and we've developed a systematic methodology and set of best practices.
+Our company has extensive hands-on experience in this area, having led the migration and refactoring of multiple Ethereum protocols to Solana across various industries.
+We understand the complexity of migration across contract architecture, data models, transaction logic, and front-backend coordination, and we've developed a systematic methodology and set of best practices to address these areas.

 To help developers systematically master the methods and practices for migrating from Ethereum to Solana, we're launching a series of articles focused on three core layers—the smart contract layer, backend services, and frontend interactions.
 In this series, we'll share lessons we learned from real projects, including key caveats, best practices, and typical issues encountered during migration.
 Additionally, we'll share case studies that demonstrate an end-to-end migration approach and implementation path along with sample code to help you get started.